Lukbes1/Morsecode-Translator/README.md

 ```
 Once you've created a collection or a translator, you can now start using their methods for MorseConvertions or SoundFile convertions.
 Keep in mind that if you chose to use only a handful of MorseChars, the MorseCodeTranslator wont have access to the specific soundfiles of the alphabet.
+In any case, the programm will create the soundfiles for each char specified.

 However, if there are only e.g. 3 chars inside the MorseCodeTranslator and you use any kind of convertion method, the MorseCodeTranslator refers back to the original MorseRepresentations from the alphabet (See examples).